"

 Provision 1: The nurse practices with compassion and respect for the inherent dignity, worth, and unique attributes of every person.

-Provision 2: The nurse’s primary commitment is to the patient, whether an individual, family, group, community, or population.
+Provision 2: The nurse’s primary commitment is to the recipient(s) of nursing care, whether an individual, family, group, community, or population.

-Provision 3: The nurse promotes, advocates for, and protects the rights, health, and safety of the patient.
+Provision 3: The nurse establishes a trusting relationship and advocates for the rights, health, and safety of the recipient(s) of nursing care.

-Provision 6: The nurse, through individual and collective effort, establishes, maintains, and improves the ethical environment of the work setting and conditions of employment that are conducive to safe, quality health care.
+Provision 6: Nurses through individual and collective effort, establish, maintain, and improve the ethical environment of the work setting that affects nursing care and the well-being of nurses.

-Read the free, online, full version of the Code of Ethics for Nurses With Interpretive Statements.
+Read the full descriptions of the ten provisions in the online 2025 ANA Code of Ethics for Nurses.

 Ethical Principles